 Pastor Scott Masters has been serving Asbury Church since 2007.
 Pastor Scott was born in Rhode Island, raised in Orlando, Florida, and moved to the Concord, NH area as a young teen.
 He attended Keene State College, in Keene NH where he majored in Mathematics and History.
 After transferring to Franklin Pierce University, he graduated Summa Cum Laude, with a degree in Finance and Public Accounting.
 He has also pursued graduate work in Supply Chain Economics, at the Florida Institute of Technology and in the Masters of Finance Program at Southern New Hampshire University.

 After rediscovering his faith as a young adult, Scott took on increasing leadership roles within the local, state, and conference levels of the United Methodist Church.
 He served in various roles from Treasurer and Lay Leader of his local church, to serving as a member of the NH District Ministry Strategy Team and as Co-District Laity Leader.
 He formally entered the Candidacy program for Ordained Ministry in the spring of 2003, and completed his licensing as a local pastor in the summer of 2006.
 He was assigned to Asbury Church as his first appointment, in July of 2007, by the New England Conference of the United Methodist Church.
 Beginning in July of 2021, Scott will also be serving as the Coordinating Pastor of the ministry team at West Rindge UMC, in West Rindge, New Hampshire.

-Beyond what is required for his schooling, his academic interests include Rural Church Growth and Development, Evangelism, Hebrew Heritage and Theology, Social Justice and Witness, Physical Fitness as Discipleship and Stewardship, and the ancient symbols and stories of our faith.
+Beyond what is required for his schooling, his academic interests include Rural Church Growth and Development, Storytelling, Hebrew Heritage and Theology, Social Justice and Witness, Physical Fitness as Discipleship and Stewardship, and the ancient symbols and stories of our faith.
 In addition, he is passionate about the potential that contemplative prayer and Christian meditation can hold in our evolving church and individual faith journeys.